microsoft/BotBuilder-Samples/javascript_nodejs/4.simple-prompt-bot/README.md

 This sample shows how to use the prompts classes included in `botbuilder-dialogs`.
+This bot will ask for the user's name, then store the response.
+It demonstrates a 2-step dialog flow using a prompt, as well as using the state accessors to store and retrieve values.

 # To try this sample
 - Clone the repository